ZW sex-determination system: In birds

-In 2007, a time where there had not been extensive research on other organisms with the ZW sex-determination system, researchers announced that chickens' and zebra finches' sex chromosomes do not exhibit any type of chromosome-wide dosage compensation, and instead seem to dosage compensate on a gene-by-gene basis.
+In 2007, a time when there had not been extensive research on other organisms with the ZW sex-determination system, researchers announced that chickens' and zebra finches' sex chromosomes do not exhibit any type of chromosome-wide dosage compensation, and instead seem to dosage compensate on a gene-by-gene basis.
 Specific locations on the chicken Z chromosome, such as the MHM region, are thought to exhibit regional dosage compensation, though researchers have argued that this region does not actually constitute local dosage compensation.
 Further research expanded the list of birds that do not exhibit any type of chromosome-wide dosage compensation to crows and ratites, thus implying that all avian chromosomes lack chromosome-wide dosage compensation.
 Both transcriptional and translational gene-specific dosage compensation have been observed in avian sex chromosomes.
 In addition, the involvement of sex-biased miRNAs was proposed to compensate for the presence of two Z-chromosomes in male birds.

 It is unknown whether it might be that the presence of the W chromosome induces female features, or whether instead it is the duplication of the Z chromosome that induces male ones; unlike mammals, no birds with a double W chromosome (ZWW) or a single Z (Z0) have been satisfactorily documented.
 However, it is known that the removal or damage to the ovaries of female birds can lead to the development of male plumage, suggesting that female hormones repress the expression of male characteristics in birds.
 It appears possible that either condition could cause embryonic death, or that both chromosomes could be responsible for sex selection.
 One possible gene that could determine sex in birds is the DMRT1 gene.
 Studies have shown that two copies of the gene are necessary for male sex determination.
 There appears to be a lack of female-specific genes on the W chromosome, unlike the therian Y chromosome which includes several male-specific genes.
 The degeneration of the avian W from an ancestral Z-like chromosome, similar to Muller's ratchet for the Y, is probably driven by selection for male-advantageous genes on the Z.

 The ZW sex-determination system makes it possible to create sex-link chickens in which color at hatching is differentiated by sex, thus making chick-sexing an easier process.